 Do you provide food for the children and their families?

 We provide food for children who are undernourished or malnourished.
 These are generally younger children with guardians who are not strong enough to grow sufficient food for their dependants.
-In some schools lunch is also provided.
+Children living in the Residential Care Home on the ORA Uganda Base are also fed.
+In some schools lunch is provided.
 Most secondary children board at their school and ORA sponsorship pays for full board.

 Can I choose the nationality, gender and age of my sponsored child?